aandiron/aandiron.github.io/sp/index.md

 ## Study for [La Cappella](https://aandiron.github.io/stories/make-your-lover/4.La-Cappella_collected-stories.html)
 ![study for chapel 1](./study-for-chapel-1.jpg "I'll come up behind you while you kneel before the altar, and slide my hand up between your legs.
 I'll bend you over and make a sacrifice of your innocense on your knees before the sight of God.")

-[//]: # (Prompt: _a beautiful short curvy middle-aged American woman with natural blonde hair, an attractive Italian man, having sex, in a chapel. a beach is visible outside the door, sunset, romantic, erotic_)
+Prompt: _a beautiful short curvy middle-aged American woman with natural blonde hair, an attractive Italian man, having sex, in a chapel. a beach is visible outside the door, sunset, romantic, erotic_
 2023-06-19